josephharrisonbraze/braze-docs/_docs/_hidden/private_betas/get_canvas_url_info.md

 description: "This article outlines details about the GET Link Alias endpoint, which allows you to fetch the aliases set on a Canvas Email step."
 ---
 {% api %}
-# Canvas Link Alias Endpoint
+# Canvas link alias endpoint
 {% apimethod get %}
 /canvas/url_info/details
 {% endapimethod %}